selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then checkbox having xpath "(.*?)" should be checked Then checkbox having css "(.*?)" should be checked

-To assert that checkbox is unchecked use any of the following steps.
+To assert that checkbox is unchecked use any of the following steps :

     Then checkbox having id "(.*?)" should be unchecked Then checkbox having name "(.*?)" should be unchecked